ItalyStrap/platform-requirements-check/README.md

 The original code (only the part of cheking requirements) comes from [SZ-Google](https://wordpress.org/plugins/sz-google/) of Massimo della Rovere with my personal improvements and a little piece of code from [WordPress-Plugin-Boilerplate-Powered
 ](https://github.com/Mte90/WordPress-Plugin-Boilerplate-Powered) of Mte90 (the part that check the plugin needed).
+Thanks to [Luca Tumedei](http://theaveragedev.com/) for his help for improving the code and writing test with [wp-browser](https://github.com/lucatume/wp-browser)